Quasinormal Modes of Charged Fields in Reissner-Nordstrom Backgrounds by Borel-Pade Summation of Bender-Wu Series: Alternative critical points and the appearance of zero-damped modes

 To explore how our algorithm behaves in general, we have seeded it with both of the critical points with ${\rm Re}\, r_0 > r_+$ in both the $\mu < \mu_\mathrm{c}$ and $\mu > \mu_\mathrm{c}$ regimes.
 We label the critical points in the former case ``left'' and ``right'' and in the latter ``top'' and ``bottom.''
 The results are shown in Fig.~\ref{fig:mucriticalRm09}, along with the mode of smallest $\omI$ as determined by Leaver's method.
 We see that the values computed with Hatsuda's method for the left and right branches merge at $\mu = \mu_\mathrm{c}$ and then split apart into the top and bottom branches, but the calculations significantly disagree with the results of Leaver's method.
 We interpret this to mean that our algorithm breaks down badly in the vicinity of the bifurcation point, when there are two nearby critical points in $r_0$, and should not be trusted in this regime.
 We see from Fig.~\ref{fig:mucriticalRm09} that at larger $\mu$ values beyond $\mu_\mathrm{c}$, the branch labeled ``top'' begins to approach the solution obtained with Leaver's method.
 In Fig.~\ref{fig:muabovecriticalRm09}, we continue our calculation to larger $\mu$, and find that the top branch indeed comes close to the computation with Leaver's method once $\mu r_+ \gtrsim 0.35$.
 This particular mode has a decreasing $\omI$ which reaches zero at $\mu r_+ \approx 0.53$.
-Beyond this point, this quasinormal mode no longer exists.
+This phenomenon was first observed in \cite{Ohashi:2004wr}, which referred to the modes at the point where $\omI$ vanishes as quasi-resonant modes (QRMs).
+These modes were later studied in detail, including in cases with rotating or higher-dimensional black holes \cite{Konoplya:2004wg,Konoplya:2006br,Zhidenko:2006rs}.
+Beyond this value of $\mu r_+$, this quasinormal mode no longer exists.
 In Leaver's method, we find that the value of $\omega$ crosses through a branch cut in the continued-fraction expression whose roots we are solving for.
 The values returned for $\mu r_+ \gtrsim 0.53$ have zero imaginary part and are not to be trusted as physical modes.
 Hatsuda's method continues smoothly past $\mu r_+ \gtrsim 0.53$, but returns results with negative values of $\omI$, which again should not be interpreted as physical quasinormal modes.
 We find it intriguing that there is a regime of $\mu$ over which Hatsuda's algorithm applied to the upper complex value of $r_0$ returns answers in good agreement with Leaver's method, as this suggests that the algorithm has validity even for complex $r_0$.
 On the other hand, we have attempted to compute excited modes of higher $\nu$ (and larger $\omI$), which would survive beyond $\mu r_+ \approx 0.53$.
 We can find such modes with Leaver's method, but we find that the values obtained with Hatsuda's algorithm do not converge well and have large uncertainty.
 This does not necessarily mean that the algorithm cannot find multiple quasinormal modes when expanding around complex choices of $r_0$, but at least for these particular parameters, the convergence is slow enough that we have not yet obtained reliable results.